lukejdavies/FourXP/README.md

 Currently the ETC is only availabe to 4MOST team members.
 For further details contact L. Davies <luke.j.davies@uwa.edu>

+If you are within 4MOST, you can get the ETC code here: http://wiki.4most.eu/4most-facility-simulator#toc8.
+Simply download the code and follow the install instructions in the README.
+Please then ensure that the ETC is excecutable from your command line as '4FS_ETC'.

 #### Examples

 Assuming this has all installed successfully, you should now be able to load **FourXP** within R with the usual: